The BMW Airhead motorcycle /2, /3, /5, /6, and /7 models, what do they mean?

 The /2 BMW, late 55-69

 Now we are stepping into really confusing territory with the /2.
-In late 55, BMW introduced a series with a different fork and frame.
-Meanwhile they were still selling some of the /3.
+In late 55, BMW introduced a different fork and frame series.
+They were the R26, R50, R60, and R69.
+Meanwhile, they were still selling some of the /3.
 I have one brochure showing both the new (/2) and the old (/3) series for sale.
 The distinctive change was the forks.
-They used a fork designed by a Brit named Earle and so they were Earle’s forks.
+They used a fork designed by a Brit named Earle, and so they were Earle’s forks.
 It was the best fork for a sidecar bike.
 Both singles and twins used it.
 As could be expected, these newly designed bikes had some design defects.
-They were corrected in mid 57, but not assigned any new model number.
-This change was called the “Accessory Group” and widely advertised.
-It was actually a larger change than in 61 when they added the /2.
+They were corrected in mid-57 but were not assigned any new model number.
+This change was called the “Accessory Group” and was widely advertised.
+It was actually a larger technical change than in 1961 when they added the /2 to the model designation.

-For 1961, BMW upgraded the engines slightly and added the /2 designation.
+In 1961, BMW upgraded the engines slightly and added the /2 designation.
+They were the R27, R50/2, R60/2, and the R69S.
 So, BMW would say that these are the /2 models.
-For some reason, owners started calling the previous 5 years of production the /2 also.
+For some reason, owners also started calling the previous five years of production the /2.
 It makes sense because they were virtually the same.
 Most parts were interchangeable, at least in one direction.
-It must be kept in mind that often BMW would change some significant part and tell nobody.
+It must be kept in mind that BMW would often change some significant parts and tell nobody.
 It would show up a year later in parts books, or maybe not.
-If it was a direct interchange in both directions, no mention was made anywhere, including the parts book.
+If it was a direct interchange in both directions, no mention was made anywhere, including in the parts book.

-BMW sales eventually slumped with this sidecar fork and low performance bike.
-They began redesigning in the mid 60s for a new model.
+BMW sales eventually slumped with this sidecar fork and low-performance bike.
+They began designing a new model in the mid-60s.
 They were going back to telescopic forks and needed to test them.
 In 1968 they began fitting some models with telescopic forks.
 By 1969 almost no Earles forks models were available.
-The ones with the new forks got called US models with no slash.
+The ones with the new forks were called US models with no slash.
+The bikes with telescopic forks are R50US, R60US, and R69US.
 They are still a /2.

 From 1961 through 1967

 R27, a 250 cc single, ceased factory production in 1966.
-Official importation stopped in the USA in 65, but a few were still on dealers floors for a couple years and the title could show anything.
+Official importation stopped in the USA in 65, but a few were still on dealers’ floors for a couple of years, and the title could show anything.

-R60/2 a 600 cc low tuned bike and generally considered to be for sidecar use by the factory, but few here were.
+R60/2, a 600 cc low-tuned bike, is generally considered for sidecar use by the factory, but few in the USA had a sidecar fitted.

-R69S, a 600 cc sport bike, very successful and the one to have
+R69S, a 600 cc sports bike, is very successful and the one to have

 1968 and 69, the new suffix “US”